The * wildcard will match zero or more characters

 [m-n] Match a range of characters from m to n, so [f-m]ake will match fake/jake/make

 [abc] Match a set of characters a,b,c.., so [fm]ake will match fake/make

-When recursing down through a file heirarchy, it is necessary to use the wildcard in an -include clause:
+When recursing a file heirarchy, it is necessary to use the wildcard as part of an -include clause: